Getting started in aesthetics for dentists

 If you’re ready to start your journey in aesthetics, follow these steps to make sure you have a solid foundation:

-Active GDC registration is essential for practising both dentistry and aesthetics.
-Organisations like the British College of Aesthetic Medicine (BCAM), offer memberships that connect practitioners with resources, support networks, and additional credibility.
+Professional organisations such as the British College of Aesthetic Medicine (BCAM) can also provide additional educational resources, support networks and industry guidance for dentists working in aesthetics.at connect practitioners with resources, support networks, and additional credibility.
 You can find out about their dentists’ associate membership here.

-The GDC requires that dentists offering such services stay up-to-date with training and maintain appropriate insurance, so make sure you also obtain medical indemnity insurance tailored to aesthetic treatments.
+The GDC no longer includes aesthetics within the scope of practice for dentists, so it is even more important that you stay up-to-date with training and maintain appropriate insurance and obtain medical indemnity insurance tailored to aesthetic treatments.
 Hamilton Fraser offers comprehensive medical malpractice coverage specifically tailored for dentists.

 Look for training programmes that are accredited by reputable bodies and provide both theoretical knowledge and hands-on practice.
 For more information, read our guide to training and CPD.